-Kimberly Lebak is the Acting President and Program Manager for Newport News Nuclear BWXT Los Alamos (N3B).
-Lebak has 30 years of experience in the nuclear industry and brings her strategic vision and in-depth knowledge of the United States Department of Energy (DOE) and the National Nuclear Security Administration (NNSA) to N3B’s Operations Team.
-She was formerly N3B’s Environmental Remediation Program Manager responsible for planning and execution of all environmental remediation programs including soil, groundwater, surface water, and facility deactivation and decommissioning.
+Kimberly Lebak is president and program manager for Newport News Nuclear BWXT Los Alamos (N3B).
+Lebak has 30 years of experience in the nuclear industry and brings her strategic vision and in-depth knowledge of the United States Department of Energy (DOE) and the National Nuclear Security Administration (NNSA) to N3B’s operations team.
+She was formerly N3B’s Environmental Remediation program manager responsible for planning and execution of all environmental remediation programs including soil, groundwater, surface water and facility deactivation and decommissioning.

-Earlier in her career, she spent 27 years serving in several different management roles with NNSA as Manager of the Los Alamos, Livermore, and Sandia field offices.
-In each of these roles, she was the senior executive lead responsible for executing oversight of complex nuclear sites ensuring regulatory compliance.
+Earlier in her career, Lebak spent 27 years serving in several different management roles with NNSA as manager of the Los Alamos, Livermore and Sandia field offices.
+In each of these roles, she was the senior executive responsible for executing oversight of complex nuclear sites ensuring regulatory compliance.

-Lebak earned her bachelor of science degree in mechanical engineering from West Virginia University and master’s of engineering and science from Clemson University.
+Lebak earned her bachelor’s degree in mechanical engineering from West Virginia University and her master’s degree in engineering and science from Clemson University.

-N3B manages the Los Alamos Legacy Cleanup Contract for the U.S. Department of Energy, Environmental Management’s, Los Alamos Field Office.
+N3B implements the Los Alamos Legacy Cleanup Contract for the U.S. Department of Energy’s Environmental Management Los Alamos Field Office.
 N3B is a limited liability company owned by HII Nuclear, a subsidiary of Huntington Ingalls Industries (HII), and BWX Technologies.